dprog-philippe-docourt/django-qr-code/README.md

         org='Company Ltd',
     )

-    # Use a WifiConfig instance to encapsulate the detail of the connexion.
+    # Use a WifiConfig instance to encapsulate the configuration of the connexion.
     wifi_config = WifiConfig(
         ssid='my-wifi',
         authentication=WifiConfig.AUTHENTICATION.WPA,